 I created the wall not just for me, but when we have friends and family over.
 If I leave the wall blank, many pick up the chalk to start writing their names or to show off their drawing skills.

-Anyway – this fall with the world in such a state, I have taken a step back in recent months to find the quiet place in my head.
-Drawing is one way I can concentrate on something that brings me joy.
+Drawing is one way I can concentrate on something that brings me joy just like planning my fall decorating.
 With football on the TV as the soundtrack, it got me into my fall groove.

 But for learning tips and techniques on all things chalkboard drawing, my go-to book is The Complete Book of Chalk Lettering.
 I like the subtitle the best….
 Create & Develop Your Own Style. :-)